Delft Blue Pottery; The 10 Most Asked Questions & Answers

 Delft Blue pottery comes from Delft, a small city in The Netherlands.
 However, Delft Blue is not a protected trade name, and Delft Blue has become synonymous with white and blue faience, independent of where it was produced.

-First and foremost, many of the most innovative potters that fled from Antwerp after 1585 ended up in Delft.
+First and foremost, many of the most innovative potters that fled Antwerp after 1585 ended up in Delft.
 However, that raises the follow-up question of why these Antwerp potters moved to Delft rather than any other Dutch city.

 Delft was ideally located for pottery bakers because it was next to the river Schie.
 This river was the source of (part of) the clay to produce Delft blue pottery.
-Ships also transported the additional clay types, sourced abroad, to Delft.
+Ships also transported the additional clay types sourced abroad to Delft.

 The river Schie also provided Delft with a convenient connection to Dutch sea harbors, like Delfshaven and Amsterdam, to export Delft Blue worldwide.
-At its peak at the end of the 17th century, the 33 potteries in Delft produced and shipped millions of Delft Blue tableware items yearly.
+At its peak at the end of the 17th century, the 33 potteries in Delft produced and shipped millions of Delft Blue tableware pieces yearly.

 Delft blue pottery is still produced in Delft because one of the original 33 Delft blue potteries still exists.
-The Royal Delft company still operates a Delft blue factory in Delft and produces high-quality Delft Blue tableware.
+The Royal Delft company still operates a Delft Blue factory in Delft and produces high-quality Delft Blue tableware.

 If you are interested in purchasing Delft Blue from Delft, make sure that the mark of the Royal Delft factory (see above) is on the bottom.